Kids Need Yoga As Much As Adults Need

 - Yoga is for complete health

-Exercises such as gym, jogging, walking, or swimming are good for keeping the body fit but yoga takes it notches up by not just keeping the body fit but also helping your children to make changes to their lifestyle.
+Exercises such as gym, jogging, walking, or swimming are good for keeping the body fit but kids yoga takes it notches up by not just keeping the body fit but also helping your children to make changes to their lifestyle.
 It makes take a healthy approach to the way they eat, behave, and even live.
-It helps children stay calm and remain focussed.
+It helps children stay calm and remain focused.

 - Teaches Self-Awareness about the body

 Yoga teaches children about the capabilities of their bodies through various poses.
 They also learn about their minds.
 It changes their attitude and perception of others.

 - Helps to focus

 By doing several new poses, children learn to focus to get the poses right.
 This comes handy when they have to focus while in school or any other thing they are doing.
 This also helps them to stay away from distractions and concentrate on the job at hand.

 Yoga is perhaps the only practice in the world that works in tandem to help mental, physical, and spiritual health.
 Yoga helps children to accept themselves as they are and see good in others.
 It helps them to work on their full potential.
 They learn to be resilient about life.
 It also boosts memory, thereby helping children to perform at their best academically.

 There are a few points you need to keep in mind if you are planning to teach your kids yoga.
 The first and biggest challenge is to ensure their attention span is long enough and yoga engages them for this.
 Secondly talking and moving is important and thankfully yoga allows that.
 Yoga allows children to discover the world on their own.